peterelekes/peterelekes/README.md

 - 📈 I'm always looking for new challenges and ways to improve myself.

 ## 💻
-- C/C++
-- Java
-- Python
+- C/C++, Java, Python
 - VHDL
 - Arduino
-- Haskell
-- Elm
-- Prolog
+- Haskell, Elm, Prolog
+- SQL

 🔗 Here is a link to my GitHub repositories: [click](https://github.com/peterelekes?tab=repositories)

-🔗 Connect with me on LinkedIn: [https://www.linkedin.com/in/peterelekes/]
+🔗 Connect with me on LinkedIn: [click](https://www.linkedin.com/in/peterelekes/)

 ## About Me
 When I'm not coding, I enjoy playing the piano and consider myself a bit of a jazz musician 🎹🎶.
 I'm also an avid video game player 🎮 and love exploring new games and genres.